Caroline's Cooking

 Pork carnitas tacos with tomatillo salsa verde

-Delicious slow cooker pork, a quick & easy salsa and all with so much flavor.
+Delicious slow cooked pork, a quick & easy salsa, and all with so much flavor.

 Prep Time10 minutes mins